Bullying Is a Big Problem

 Here are some things you can do to combat psychological and verbal bullying.
 They're also good tips to share with a friend as a way to show your support:

-Take charge of your life.
+- Take charge of your life.
 You can't control other people's actions, but you can stay true to yourself.
-Think about ways to feel your best — and your strongest — so that other kids may give up the teasing.
+Think about ways to feel your best — and your strongest.
 Exercise is one way to feel strong and powerful.
 (It's a great mood lifter, too!)
 Learn a martial art or take a class like yoga.
 Another way to gain confidence is to hone your skills in something like chess, art, music, computers, or writing.
-Joining a class, club, or gym is a great way to make new friends and feel great about yourself.
+Joining a class, club, or gym is a great way to make new friends and feel good about yourself.
 The confidence you gain will help you ignore the mean kids.

 What If You're the Bully?

 All of us have to deal with a lot of difficult situations and emotions.
-For some people, when they're feeling stressed, angry, or frustrated, picking on someone else can be a quick escape — it takes the attention away from them and their problems.
+When some people feel stressed, angry, or frustrated, picking on someone else can be a quick escape — it takes the attention away from them and their problems.
 Some bullies learn from firsthand experience.
 Perhaps name-calling, putdowns, or physical force are the norms in their families.
 Whatever the reason, though, it's no excuse for being the bully.